jothepro/doxygen-awesome-css/docs/tricks.md

 ### Centering

-Tables can be centered by wrapping them in the `<center>` HTML-tag.
+Tables can be centered by wrapping them in the `<center>` HTML tag.

 <div class="tabbed">